idflood/ThreeNodes.js/README.md

 - when server + grouping are completed, ability to share custom group of nodes (tags, public repository, ...)
 - script nodes (js).
 Create input/outputs from parsing js vars or simply define a standard way of doing it, 1 return, inputs injected in an array.
 Be careful when sharing if there is a server with login...
 - glsl nodes (vert/frag)
-- make threenodes.js compatible with other libraries (load/export vvvv file (or vvvv.js), meemoo, ...)
+- make threenodes.js compatible with other programs (load/export vvvv file (or vvvv.js), meemoo, ...)
 - publish to chrome webstore
 - more three.js (and other) nodes...
 - native app based on chrome like adobe/brackets with "permissive" settings to easily allow image loading (CORS), ...